 The Vermont History Expo has earned the reputation for having topnotch musical and dance performances!

-You can hear the music as you stroll around the fairgrounds!
-Enjoy lovely harmonies while you visit exhibits and demonstrations—or pull up a seat and watch while you enjoy a picnic or just rest awhile.
-We share music on two stages: the Gazebo in the main area of the fairgrounds, and on the hill near the log cabin and crafters.
+Expo is held every other year, and you can look forward to hearing music all over as you stroll around the fairgrounds!
+Visitors can enjoy lovely harmonies while visiting exhibits and demonstrations.
+Or you can pull up a seat and watch while you enjoy a picnic or just rest awhile.
+We typically share music on two stages: the Gazebo in the main area of the fairgrounds, and on the hill near the log cabin and crafters.

 10:15 am The Sky Blue Boys